karekondjula/dummy-word-game/README.md

 # dummy-word-game

 Dummy word game is an assignment project based on AIDL communication between two projects.
+It contains two modules: user and bot.
+The user module contains the actual application while the bot module only contains the service.
+The two modules are runnable.
+First install the bot module so the user module can properly bind to the BotService.

-## User part
+## User module

-The user part shows the simple UI associated with the Dummy word game.
+The user module contains simple UI associated with the Dummy word game.
 The user's MainActivity is created with no additional logic, as "dumb" as possible.
 It captures the input text via a submit event and dispatches it off to GameManager.
 Using an additional Fragment seemed like an overkill.